Creamy pumpkin filling is wrapped in a delicious gingersnap crust for this lighter version of classic pumpkin pie. Perfect for Thanksgiving!

-I love pumpkin pie, but I think we can all agree on this: the crust is the worst part.
-It’s just so meh.
-Some might also find it to be blech.
-Or maybe even blah.
 When I joined Weight Watchers several years ago, I started making the Crustless Pumpkin Pie recipe that every member can likely recite by heart.
-It’s super easy and yummy and it eliminates that whole bland crust conundrum.
-But after nearly a decade of going crust-free, I started wanting crust again, just to make it a little more pie-ish.
-(Pie-ish is a word!)
+It's super easy and yummy and it eliminates that whole bland crust conundrum - and all the calories that go with it.

 Obviously, the standard pie crust just doesn't do it for me.
 And a graham cracker crust would be a little too sweet, I think.

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees F.

 - Pulse gingersnaps in food processor until they form fine crumbs.
 Stir in melted butter.
 Spray 9-inch deep-dish pie dish with cooking spray and press crumbs into bottom.